willklein/design-system-success/slides.md

 ---

 <!--
 As the pandemic began, I needed a change for myself.
-I was experiencing the longest period of burnout in my entire career.
+I was experiencing the longest period of burnout in my entire career, and it was only getting worse.

-So I wondered about a career shift, I thought of my friends, and I took a chance, proposing a wild idea.
+I thought about trying a different kind of work, I looked at the design system problem, and I took a chance on a wild idea.

-I was on parental leave for our third child, wondering how I would turn things around.
-So I approached their manager, Lynn, about my experience NOT using their system.
+I was on parental leave for our third child, when I asked their manager, Lynn, if he would jump on a call with me.

+I brought up my experience NOT using their system.

-I wanted to change things for not just my current team, but our entire UI community.
-I wanted to get people *excited* about the design system.
+and, I wanted to change things for not just my current team, but our entire UI community.
+I wondered what could happen if we got people *excited* about the design system.

-I also told him how I was burned out - and - he would be taking a chance on me.
+I also told him how I was burned out - and - he would be taking a real risk if he hired me.
 I had never worked in developer relations.
 I knew frontend, but I did not know design systems.
 -->

 ---